algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 *This will be used to check eligibility*

-3. Why do you want to be involved? (up to 200 words) *We're interested to know what interests you about live coding.*
+3. Why do you want to be involved? (up to 200 words) *We're interested to know what interests you about live coding and what you hope to gain from the programme.*

 4. Please describe your practice (up to 200 words) *Are there any concepts, themes or questions that run throughout your work?
 We are looking for early-career artists so don't expect this to be crystal clear!*